etendosoftware/docs/docs/developer-guide/etendo-rx/how-to-guides/how-to-filter-for-active-or-inactive.md

 ## Example of GET request only for active records

-Open Postman and we'll make a get request.
+Open Postman and we will make a get request.

     Verbose: GET